bry/bry/README.md

 I'm a [Los Angeles Badminton Meetup Organizer](https://meetup.com/labadminton) for fun, health, exercise and improving badminton skillset fundamentals

-Personal Conatus: To expand your power to act by turning uncertainty into measurable progress and to build systems and communities that help other people do the same
+Conatus: To expand your power to act by turning uncertainty into measurable progress and to build systems and communities that help other people do the same

 ### 🌱 Building